How Many Days in Lisbon?

 The COVID-19 pandemic has put many projects on hold around the world, including in Lisbon, but there are still new attractions coming to the Portuguese capital in 2021:

 The extension of Lisbon’s royal palace has been under construction since 2018, to display the Crown Jewels and other royal treasures.
-It’s scheduled to be concluded in late 2021, and in the meantime, the grand rooms of the palace are also being renovated.
-The paintings that cover the entire walls and ceiling of the King João IV Room have been restored, and in 2021 the Throne Room, which was covered with scaffolding throughout 2020, will reopen.
+It’s scheduled to be concluded in the summer of 2021, and in the meantime, the grand rooms of the palace are also being renovated.
+The paintings that cover the entire walls and ceiling of the King João IV Room have been restored, as has been the entire Throne Room.

 Also reopening late in the year are the cloisters of the cathedral, which will have a new museum and show the archaeological remains of 3,000 years of Lisbon’s history.

 The waterfront by Praça do Comércio will also look different in 2021, as the former ferry station will become a tourist center with a restaurant and the starting point of sightseeing cruises.